 When you bare yourself to another in an intimate way you give them the gift of you and show them that they also matter.

-The root of this work is connected to the Vipassanā tradition of insight awareness whereby one can achieve self transformation through a state of self enquiry and self observation.
+The root of this work is connected to the Vipassanā tradition of Insight Awareness practice whereby one can achieve self transformation through a state of self enquiry and self observation.